 What Counts Towards IRMAA?

-Since I already have a blog post up about IRMAA which also outlines the 2022 IRMAA brackets and thresholds, click over that link to see what they are if you need to.
+Since I already have a blog post about IRMAA, which outlines the 2022 IRMAA brackets and thresholds, click that link to see what they are if you need to.

 If you’ve got a good handle on that, then here’s what I meant by my quote, “if you make a lot of money or have a lot of money, you pay more for Medicare.”

-If you’ve “saved” I.e., “have a lot of money,” having saved/invested and now have lots of money and monetary benefits (Social Security, for example) that, when distributed, counts as MAGI towards IRMAA, she’ll get you.
-In other words, IRMAA-designated income, and cash-flow that’s taxable when you’re on Medicare is what counts towards MAGI.
+If you “have a lot of money,” meaning you have saved/invested and now have lots of money and monetary benefits (Social Security, for example) that, when distributed, count as MAGI towards IRMAA, she’ll get you.
+In other words, IRMAA-designated income and cash flow that’s taxable when you’re on Medicare are what counts towards MAGI.

-Social Security looks at your MAGI on your taxes two years’ prior to make the determination, and it can happen no matter your age when you’re on Medicare.
+Social Security looks at your MAGI on your taxes two years before making the determination, and it can happen no matter your age when you’re on Medicare.
 Social Security just sends you a letter when they feel like it.
 It can happen when you’re 65, and it can happen when you’re 85.

-I’m not an accountant nor am I a tax expert.
+I’m not an accountant, nor am I a tax expert.
 I don’t even pretend to like taxes.
-I’d recommend you speak with your/an accountant if you’re planning your Medicare Part B and D timing and think IRMAA might apply to you.
-There’s quite a bit that goes into it including tax filing status, tax treatment of assets and income…please don’t consider this financial or tax advice.
-So, with those caveats…
+I’d recommend you speak with an accountant if you plan your Medicare Part B and D timing and think IRMAA might apply to you.
+A bit goes into it, including tax filing status and the tax treatment of assets and income.
+Please don’t consider this financial or tax advice.

 What Counts Towards IRMAA and MAGI?

 Capital gains count, as do wages, Social Security benefits, pension income, rental income, interest, dividends, and distributions from any tax-deferred investment like a Traditional 401(k)s or traditional (but not Roth, with caveats) IRAs.